 Bible Timeline Events in September are many and some of the most important events of the year.
-September has many Bible timeline events including the Fall Feasts, the Creation Week, and the dedication of the First Temple.
+September has many Bible timeline events including the first of the Fall Feasts, the Feast of Trumpets, and the Creation week.
 Let’s look!

 The building of the Second Temple Began: The first group of captives left Babylon and arrived in Jerusalem to rebuild the Temple.
 The rebuilding of the Second Temple began.
 Haggai 1:1-15

 September 22 – Elul 25

 Day 1: Jewish history identifies Elul 25 as the first day of Creation week.
 On this day God separated light from the darkness.
 Genesis 1:3-5